KushGuptaRH/MOVEit-Response/README.md

 #### Created as a proof of concept to show how Ansible can automate tasks to help mitigate and analyze Windows MOVEit servers
 <br>
-SHOULD NOT BE RUN without prior validation, testing, reading and testing through the playbook.
-Has not been tested on a MoveIT server due to lack of availability on my end.

-This playbook will not be able to do all the remidiation steps to the MOVEit application itself since the API will be down, but it can do a lot with the Windows system to immediately take the reccomended mitigation steps and do some verification.
+SHOULD NOT BE RUN without prior validation, testing, reading, and testing through the playbook.
+Has not been tested on a MoveIT server due to a lack of availability on my end.
+This playbook will not be able to do all the remediation steps to the MOVEit application itself since the API will be down, but it can do a lot with the Windows system to immediately take the recommended mitigation steps and do some verification.
 <br>
 https://www.progress.com/security/moveit-transfer-and-moveit-cloud-vulnerability
 Between May 31 and June 16, three distinct vulnerabilities have been reported that are affecting MOVEit Transfer and MOVEit Cloud.